Physical therapy can help with physical fitness, movement, and recovery.

-Physical therapy is a type of care that helps people move better, recover from illness and injury, and prevent disability.
+Physical therapy (PT) is a type of care that helps your child move better, recover from illness or injury, and prevent disability.
+It may help with the effects of serious illness, surgery recovery, chronic conditions, or developmental delays.

-Physical therapists are licensed health providers with a graduate degree in physical therapy (PT or DPT).
+Physical therapists are licensed health providers with special training and education in physical therapy.

-State laws or insurance may require a doctor referral for physical therapy.
+State laws or insurance may require a health care provider’s referral for physical therapy.
+Your care team can explain what is needed.

-Your doctor can help you find a physical therapist who works with children (pediatric physical therapist).
-You can also find a physical therapist through the American Physical Therapy Association.
+Your health care provider can help you find a physical therapist who works with children (pediatric physical therapist).
+In the U.S., you can also find a physical therapist through the American Physical Therapy Association.

 —